Afterschool

 Unfortunately, even if it appears to be a fast and practical path to financial success, this has increased the number of unskilled workers in Malaysia.

-When put in context, Singapore has an over 54.7% skilled labor force, which includes individuals with at least a diploma or higher qualifications, relative to Malaysia's 24.7% skilled labor force.
-In addition, a significant portion of Malaysians are moving abroad to neighbouring countries like Singapore and Brunei for better opportunities, further underscoring the nation’s brain drain.
-This thus leaves a significant gap in the supply and demand for skilled and qualified workers within the country, forcing employers to seek international expertise.
+When put in context, Singapore has a skilled labour force of over 54.7%, which includes individuals with at least a diploma or higher qualifications, compared to Malaysia's 24.7%.
+In addition, a significant portion of Malaysians are moving abroad to neighbouring countries like Singapore and Brunei for better opportunities, further underscoring the nation's brain drain.
+This leaves a significant gap in the supply and demand for skilled and qualified workers within the country, forcing employers to seek international expertise.

 So, is entering the workforce right after completing your SPM really the right move?